calcasa/api-php/README.md

 ## Changelog

+### 2021-11-15
+- Add callback update and read endpoints and models.

 ### 2021-11-11
 - Renamed /fundering endpoint to /funderingen to be more in line with other endpoints
 - Renamed `HerstelType` to `FunderingHerstelType`.